 Mission: Dimensions of Danger instead keeps the excitement moving with a sense of urgency and importance throughout the experience, making guests eager to move from room to room to discover what surprises they’ll encounter next.
 Whether it’s Thor extending his hand to unlock mysteries of Asgard or sneaking around The Collector’s fortress with Star-Lord, guests are meant to feel a sense of realism and potential (risk-free) danger as they make their way to the end.

 Granted, the interactions offered in this experience are rather limited in scope and only a few in each group of guests get to fully participate.
 But Disney is being cautious with each step in this new form of immersive entertainment, ensuring that they properly understand guests’ willingness and eagerness to participate.
-Level of involvement will no doubt vary by culture as well, whether it’s Hong Kong vs. United States audiences or even tourists vs. locals, who will no doubt want to join in an adventure like this multiple times, especially as the we look ahead to the promise of a fully interactive Star Wars Land.
+The level of involvement will no doubt vary by culture as well, whether it’s Hong Kong vs. United States audiences or even tourists vs. locals, who will no doubt want to join in an adventure like this multiple times, especially as we look ahead to the promise of a fully interactive Star Wars Land.

-Though the storyline is thin and the interactions are brief, Mission: Dimension of Danger still achieves and overall sense of excitement and involvement in a way that a typical ride or show cannot.
+Though the storyline is thin and the interactions are brief, Mission: Dimension of Danger still achieves an overall sense of excitement and involvement in a way that a typical ride or show cannot.
 It directly draws in the guests to be part of the adventure – and that holds promising potential for the future of theme park entertainment.

-It’s not clear yet how or if Mission: Dimensions of Danger ties in to Guardians of the Galaxy – Mission: BREAKOUT! at Disney California Adventure, which also places guests inside The Collector’s fortress.
+It’s not clear yet how or if Mission: Dimensions of Danger ties into Guardians of the Galaxy – Mission: BREAKOUT! at Disney California Adventure, which also places guests inside The Collector’s fortress.
 Disney recently teased a plan to interconnect its Marvel attractions worldwide in some way – but how exactly is unknown.

-But with a history of interactive live experiences like Legends of Frontierland and even Walt Disney World’s Enchanted Tales with Belle, Disney is paving a path toward a new level of immersive encounters in which guests should be able to fully forget the real world for a while, believing they have not only stepped inside the stories they love, but perhaps even influence them to truly become a part of these fun new worlds.
+But with a history of interactive live experiences like Legends of Frontierland and even Walt Disney World’s Enchanted Tales with Belle, Disney is paving a path toward a new level of immersive encounters in which guests should be able to fully forget the real world for a while, believing they have not only stepped inside the stories they love but perhaps even influence them to truly become a part of these fun new worlds.